haCo77/hw02-raymarching-sdfs/README.md

 - I mod the coordinate of the ray to create copies of balloons form one.
 I change the positions of balloons using the transform function I wrote.
 I increase the y coordinates along the pass of time so balloons are flying.
 I also calculate a cell coordinates(for each balloon copy) and put it into some noise funcition and then translate the balloon copy based on this value.
 So now balllons seems to be irregularly positioned.

 - I made a moon by using subtraction between a large sphere and lots of other sphere.
 I assign the colors of the moon and ballons according to there normals.
 I animate the color of the moon by time t which is smoothstep-ed.
 I add gui to control the speed of balloon flying and the color of the moon.
+- I add tree of bounding boxes to cull out most of the ray marching.

 Scene Shot
 ---------